MetaCorp/trie/README.md

 A process consists of different functions that process a string and modify it in some way, and return the transformed string.

-You can easily modify the processors as they are available in `Wade.config.processors`, for example:
+You can easily modify the processors as they are available in `Trie.config.processors`, for example:

 ```js
 // Don't preprocess at all